Defending a Tax Fraud Case

 In one specific instance, law enforcement claims that the former deputy worked on a case involving a deceased male.
 Shortly thereafter, another officer under investigation allegedly ran the decedent’s name five times through the state Driver and Vehicle Information Database.
 In a later search of the informant’s home, law enforcement allegedly found the deceased man’s name, date of birth and social security number on a piece of paper.
 According to reports, the informant allegedly received the false IRS refunds on prepaid cards that were in her name and sent to a home she once occupied.

 Tax fraud is a serious federal matter.
 Maximum sentences can include up to five years imprisonment and thousands of dollars in fines for each individual offense.

 - Intentionally hiding assets;

 - Claiming a refund under someone else’s name and or Social Security number; and

 - Intentionally refusing to file a tax return.

 Tax fraud cases can take a significant amount of time to conclude.
 The government’s investigation may continue for more than a year before any formal charges are sought and the case reaches a court.
-Don’t wait for charges before contacting an attorney to assist with your case.
+Don’t wait for charges before contacting an lawyer to assist with your case.
 An experienced lawyer can provide guidance throughout the investigation procedure and possibly keep the case from progressing to a court action.